Winter, summer, spring, fall–it doesn't matter. Every season offers unique opportunities for solo travel in Canada.

 - Explore Abitibi-Temiscamingue.
 Get out of the big cities and experience some smaller communities, like Ville-Marie.
 Meet the artists and artisans of Abitibi-Temiscamingue and discover delicious food, creative arts, fascinating history, and interesting people.

 - Ski!
 Mont Tremblant in the Laurentian mountains north of Montreal is Quebec's most popular ski resort but there are dozens of others in the Laurentians, the Eastern Townships, east of Quebec city, and elsewhere in the province.
-Read Mont Tremblant: The Perfect Winter Getaway and Taking on My Zipline Fear – With Mixed Results.
+Read Mont Tremblant: The Perfect Winter Getaway.
 Mont Tremblant is also a great summer destination, as Bettine discovered in Trembling in Tremblant: Exploring the Mountain My Way.

 - Visit wine country.
-Ontario has three primary wine regions: Niagara-on-the-Lake, Niagara Escarpment and Twenty Valley; Prince Edward County; and Lake Erie North Shore and Pelee Island.
+If you travel solo in Canada, you must try the wines.
+Ontario has three primary wine regions: Niagara Peninsula, Prince Edward County and Lake Erie North Shore.
 Take your pick.

 - A solo road trip is in order.
 Although you could easily spend a week in Toronto, driving just a couple of hours outside the city is so worth it.
 Taste your way through the Oxford County Cheese Trail.
 Try your hand at Fly Fishing on the Grand River.
 Enjoy tasty food and farm country views in Huron County.
-Or go north.
-Road Trip Ontario: Views, Food and a Bit of Romance.
+Or go north and discover Interesting Sudbury Attractions: The Famous Son and More.

 - Urban Winnipeg.
 The coldest capital city in the world is only really cold in the winter.
 When there, go to The Forks National Historic Site which is a hub for community life and celebrations, dinner, and a wander.